 Accidentally deleting text messages is something a lot of Android smartphone users do, and it’s frustrating to think that there’s no way of getting them back.
-Fortunately, if you have taken the time to back up your data using Google Drive, some solutions will help you to restore messages from Google Drive.
-With the very effective methods that we’re going to show you in this guide, you can restore your texts on any Android smartphone, so let’s jump right in.
+Fortunately, if you have taken the time to back up your data using Google Drive, some solutions will help you to restore sms (text messages) backup from Google Drive.
+With the very effective methods that we’re going to show you in this guide, you can restore your text messages on any Android smartphone, so let’s jump right in.

 - Part 1.
 Things to Do First: How to Back Up Messages to Google Drive